 Don't forget, if your child has an airline ticket, they're allowed a carry-on!
 The best way to utilize this is by packing a small backpack with tablets, toys, snacks, or other comfort items that your child loves for the flight.
 We always bring some kind of chewy candy or gum for kids for takeoff to help with popping ears.
 Baby wipes, extra underwear, diapers, extra clothes/socks, or hand sanitizer is great to include too.

-Check with your cell phone company to see if international roaming is free.
+Check with your cell phone company to see if international roaming is free in ports.

 We like to FaceTime family when traveling because, with our plan, International roaming is included in our package.
 If not, make sure your phone stays on Airplane mode.
-If you do need access to the internet when not at a resort or hotel, we usually try to find a Starbucks – they're guaranteed to have free Wifi!
+If you do need access to the internet when not on the ship, we usually try to find a Starbucks - they're guaranteed to have free Wifi!

 Most cruises and resorts now have a members-only Facebook group.
 It's a wonderful way to get to know people before your cruise/stay, stay up-to-date on any dining or excursion specials, and even find out about get-togethers.
 Just look up your particular ship and the sail date for a cruise (for example, my recent one was "Liberty of the Seas May 5, 2019"), or the specific name of your resort for other vacations.